 Rippin’ off Python: Chris Wanstrath looked at some nice features and design decisions from Python and proposed introducing some of them to Ruby.

 Mobile Applications with Ruby was a presentation given by Sarah Allen.
 I didn’t attend it but met her and a friend of hers in the hotel lobby and they were very nice.

 “Synchronous Reads, Asynchronous Writes” by Paul Dix.
 Paul seemed to very interested in high performance queue based systems and data analysis, this talk was interesting.
 Paul has since released a book called Service-oriented design with Ruby on Rails that looks very interesting.

 On the Edge of Rails Performance was the last talk of the day I attended, with Gregg Pollack.
 Gregg gives excellent presentations.
 He had a number of great recommendations for scaling an app and looked at some of the new features in Rails 3.

 A highlight of the conference was the first ever Startup Crawl where various startup companies in SOMA and the South Park neighborhood opened up their offices.

-I had a great time visting San Francisco.
-The conference was great, I enjoyed meeting new people, and I'm looking forward to doing it again!
+I had a great time visiting San Francisco.
+The conference was great, I enjoyed meeting new people, and I’m looking forward to doing it again!